bruceravel/demeter/documentation/Athena/process/mee.rst

 measurable EXAFS beyond about 10.5 |AA|\ :sup:`-1`, the multi-electron excitation will not be small compared to the L\ :sub:`III` EXAFS.
 Other multi-electron excitations have even larger cross-sections compared to their primary excitations.
-For a much more complete discussion of multi-electron excitations see `Iztok Arcon's Mulielectron Photoexcitations page
+For an excellent discussion of multi-electron excitations see `Iztok Arcon's Mulielectron Photoexcitations page
 <http://www.p-ng.si/~arcon/xas/mpe/mpe.htm>`__.